davidparker/streetwise.github.io/index.markdown

         public const string MissingClientSecret = "Client Secret cannot be null";
         public const string MissingAccessToken = "You must provide an access token";
         public const string TransportError = "Transport error with status code";
-        public const string NoValidContent = "You must provide either an item, or items";
+        public const string NoValidContent = "You must provide content in the data field";
         public const string ValidationError = "Please check validation errors for details";
         public const string GeneralException = "An exception happened, we have logged the details";
+        public const string OrderItemNotExist = "Order item with OrderRowId {{ID}} does not exist";
+        public const string OrderItemCannotBeEdited = "Order item with OrderRowId {{ID}} cannot be edited due to status";
+        public const string OrderCannotBeFound = "Order with ID {{ID}} cannot be found for updating";
+        public const string OrderCannotBeEdited = "Order with ID {{ID}} cannot be edited due to current status";
 ```